Michael D.Heath-Caldwell M.Arch.

 Thank you for your letter of the 12th April - about the mortgage.

-As we have now transferred our banking to the Bank of N.S.W., Stratford, could you send the mortgage there, your proposal does suit us, thanks very much.
+As we have now transferred our banking to the Bank of N.S.W.
+Stratford, could you send the mortgage there - your proposal does suit us thank you very much.

 Today Dora and I have been busy concreting the bridge here.
-The approaches - 5' either side - we've covered to a depth of about 8" - and reinforced it.
-This has been to hold the bridge together and make it a bit stronger for the tanker when it comes everyday at about 7am.
+The approaches - 5' either side - we've covered to a depth of about 8" - and re-inforced it.
+This has been to hold the bridge together and make it a bit stronger for the tanker upon it comes every day at about 7.am.

 The 34 heifers will be with us by the end of the month - as the farmer who has got them at the moment is short of keep for his sheep - due to the rather dry season.

-The pump which supplies the farm with water is a 500 gal/hour pump - that is a large one and it will be quite big enough to supply the whole farm plus the house and cow shed.
-Polythene pipe will be put in with the mole plough to take the water to where it is require - soon I hope.
+The pump which supplies the farm with water is a 500 gals/hour pump - that is a large one and it will be quite big enough to supply the whole farm plus the house and cow shed.
+Polythene pipe will be put in with a mole plough to take the water to where it is required - soon I hope.

 The forage harvester should arrive any day now and is regarded as being a good model - many improvements having been incorporated in the model.

-Dora's Ma has met ladies of the W.I. here and they are off to a big W.I> do here next week.
-Mrs Bailey is off to Auckland in a week or so to visit W.I.'s at Auckland - she is certainly getting about.
+Dora's Ma has met ladies of the W.I. here and they are off to a big W.I. do here next week.
+Mrs.B. is off to Auckland in a week or so to visit W.I.'s at Auckland - she is certainly getting about.

 Dear Mummy,